 Due to this unassuming appearance, some similar plants include bamboo and field bindweed.
 As a result, it can go easily undetected.

 However, looks can be deceiving!
 Below ground is another matter altogether.

-What does Japanese knotweed do?
+What does Japenese knotweed do?

 Its roots, which can extend down to 7ft render, are virtually impossible to remove yourself, without the use of extreme chemicals.

-If left unchecked, these roots can exploit weaknesses in any building, causing significant structural damage to walls, drains, floors and hard surfaces.
+If left unchecked, these roots can exploit weaknesses in any building.
+Causing significant structural damage to walls, drains, floors and hard surfaces.
 It can also grow up to 10cm a day, easily creating new areas of infestation!

-This means that this plant not only affects the health of your garden, but your entire property also!
+This means that this plant not only affects the health of your garden but your entire property also!

-How do you get rid of Japanese knotweed?
+How do deal with Japanese knotweed?